morikatron/toio-sdk-for-unity/docs_EN/sys_simulator.md

 When you change the matType from the Inspector, the ApplyMatType method in Mat.cs will be executed to change the coordinate range and switch the material.

+Switching is achieved by introducing the image into a Sprite texture, converting it from script to mesh, and replacing it in the SpriteRenderer.

 Implementation code

 ```csharp